 Here's what we stand for

-CAAP supports the Food Security Coalition and numerous anti-hunger organizations by formally supporting a budget recommendation of $21 Million for the State Food Purchase Program and $5 Million for the Pennsylvania Agricultural Surplus System in the State FY 2017-18 budget.
+CAAP supports the Food Security Coalition and numerous anti-hunger organizations by formally supporting budget recommendations.
+For example, CAAP supported $21 Million for the State Food Purchase Program and $5 Million for the Pennsylvania Agricultural Surplus System (PASS) in the State FY 2017-18 budget.

 Our Letter to Governor Wolf: